Administrators' Quick-Start Guide for Manual Rostering (We upload your CSV files.)

-This guide is written for super-administrators of manually-rostered accounts who intend to roster by CSV file import.
+This guide is for super-administrators renewing a manually rostered account and planning to roster via CSV file import.

 The Required Steps for Manual Rostering by CSV File

-2. Inform us of the email domains your district uses.
+1. Inform us of the email domains your district uses.
+(If your domain(s) have changed.)

-When preparing your CSV files, ensure that each organization (school or class) is spelled the same way each time it is entered into your .csv files or additional unwanted organizations will be created.
+When preparing your CSV files, ensure that each organization (school or class) is spelled the same way each time it is entered into each of your .csv files, or additional unwanted organizations will be created.
 The best way to do this is by copying and pasting.

 For example, if in your CSV files you have written the same school in two ways (such as Kennedy School and KennedySchool), this will create two separate schools.